DrVenkataRajeshKumar/S15-A/README.md

-## Data set of 100 foreground masks
+## Data set of 100 Masks of Foreground images
+* Masks are the images with the object in white colour and remaining part in dark black colour.
-Tried using 3Dpaint and GIMP for creating masks of foreground images
+* Tried using 3Dpaint and GIMP for creating masks of foreground images
 ![Image](https://github.com/DrVenkataRajeshKumar/S15-A/blob/master/masks.png)

-## Data set of 300k overlay images of fg on bg
+## Data set of 300k overlay images of Foreground on Background
 ### [link to Overlay images](https://drive.google.com/open?id=1c8tO4rYzJtpDFUu5bJ0XBE9uvtl6ZWzH)
 Tried different approaches for overlay of foreground on background images.
 * Tried GIMP- water mark tool. managed to create 1000 images at a time.